sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 CIRM_Tutorial_1_media  CIRM_Tutorial_1.rst  CIRM_Tutorial_1.sws
 }}}

-Then, we can check that it works properly.
-For example, we can translate it to a basic html file using `rst2html`:
+Then, we can check that it works properly by looking at the generated rst file.
+Alternatively, we can translate it to a basic html file using `rst2html`:

 {{{
 $ rst2html.py CIRM_Tutorial_1.rst CIRM_Tutorial_1.html